 Check out the video above to see what the experience is like for yourself.
 It’s five minutes long, but that’s because I wanted to give you an idea of exactly what to expect.
 I hope you like the video and the fun music 🙂 The abseiling was just as much fun as it looked.

 Ready For Your Crazy Caving Adventure?

-I hope this article inspired you to visit Jomblang Cave.
+I hope this article inspired you to visit Jomblang Cave (the cost for the tour is Rp500,000 per person, this doesn’t include transport).
 This is really one of the highlights of Yogyakarta.
 If you’re interested in visiting Jomblang Cave I can help.
-I’ve teamed up with a local travel agency to get you there.
+My team and I can get you there.